 SAL Welcome

-Squadron 280 is searching for more members, and is asking the Post 280 membership to consider signing up themselves and their sons.
-Remember anyone can join the Sons of The American Legion as long as they the qualifications shown above and below:
+Squadron 280 is asking all elligible sons to consider signing up themselves and their sons.
+Remember you can join the Sons of The American Legion as long as you meet the qualifications shown above and below:

 1. Be a male descendant, adopted son/stepson of a member of The American Legion.